taolson/Admiran/doc/Language.md

 ### Automatic Derivation of `ord` and `show`

-The Miranda2 compiler `mirac` will automatically derive functions to compare and show both type aliases and algebraic data types, if they aren't explicitly defined.
+The Miranda2 compiler `mirac` will automatically derive functions to compare and show both type synonyms and algebraic data types, if they aren't explicitly defined.
 The derived function names prepend a `cmp` or `show` to the type name, so, for example, defining the data type `expr` as: